 Figure 2.
-Annual averages of de-seasoned temperature, salinity and potential density anomaly (PDA) observed along the Po-Rovinj transect (up) and reproduced by the HIST simulation (bottom).
+Annual averages of de-seasoned temperature, practical salinity and potential density anomaly (PDA) observed along the Po-Rovinj transect (up) and reproduced by the HIST simulation (bottom).

 An effect of having a coarse vertical resolution in the model may also be seen in the averaged winter (JFM) profiles (Fig. 3).
 Here, the temperature, salinity and PDA biases averaged over the whole transect are 0.41 oC, -1.20 and -1.00 kg/m3, respectively.
 Freshened surface waters are having larger influence on the bottom salinity than seen on observations.
 However, salinity horizontal gradients are relatively well reproduced over the whole water column.
 The modelled temperature is slightly overestimated and has a weak stratification that is not present in observations.
 Most likely this appeared due to improper surface cooling rates coming from quite coarse resolution of the ALADIN model.
 Because of both temperature and salinity effects, bottom PDA is more underestimated along the western than along the eastern section of the transect, which has a potential to create an offset in the east-west density difference (see Section 3.2).